DamZiobro/k8s-template-project/README.md

-Kubernetes Development Environment - template project for kubernetes-based DevOps-based development
+Kubernetes Development Environment - template project for kubernetes-based DevOps deployment
 ==============

 ## High Level Design of this project